Q-REAL: Towards Realism and Plausibility Evaluation for AI-Generated Content: Experiments

+\textit{\textbf{Q-Real Bench Evaluation.}} We evaluate representative models across three categories: closed-source (GPT-4o)~\cite{gpt4o2024}, quality assessment-specific (Q-Eval-Score) \cite{zhang2025qeval}, and open-source MLLMs (including Qwen3-VL-8B~\cite{bai2025Qwen3-VL}, Qwen2.5-VL-7B~\cite{bai2025Qwen25vl}, InternVL3-8B~\cite{zhu2025internvl3}, and InternVL2.5-8B~\cite{chen2024expanding}).
+For the open-source models (Qwen and InternVL series), we compare their performance in both zero-shot settings and after fine-tuning with our proposed Stage 1 and Stage 2 training.

+\textit{\textbf{Quality Assessment Evaluation.}} We employ Qwen3-VL-8B as the backbone model, fine-tuned using our proposed three stages training pipeline.
+We evaluate its performance on both Q-Real Bench and the existing AGIQA-3K dataset~\cite{li2023agiqa}, using SRCC and PLCC as metrics and further test on ImageReward~\cite{xu2023imagereward} with accuracy as the metric.

-\textbf{Training Settings.} We fine-tune the models using LoRA with a cross-entropy loss.
-For ObjectQA training, we set the batch size to 4 and train for 3 epochs.
-For ImageQA training, the batch size is set to 2 with 5 training epochs.
-All other hyperparameters remain as the default settings of the base models.
-The experiments are conducted on 8 Nvidia A100-80G GPUs with Pytorch.
+\textit{\textbf{Training Settings.}} We fine-tune the models for 3, 5, and 3 epochs in Stages 1, 2, and 3, with batch sizes of 4, 2, and 4, respectively.
+All other hyperparameters follow the default settings of the base models.
+Experiments are conducted on 8 NVIDIA H100 (80GB) GPUs using PyTorch.